JeremyLikness/PlanetaryDocs/README.md

 This project is licensed under MIT.
 See the [license file](./LICENSE) for more information.

+> **Important Security Notice** This app is meant for demo purposes only.
+As implemented, it is not a production-ready app.
+More specifically, there are no users or roles defined and access is _not_ secured by a login.
+That means anyone with the URL can modify your document database.
+This issue is being tracked at [#2](https://github.com/JeremyLikness/PlanetaryDocs/issues/2).

 ## Quickstart

 Here's how to get started in a few easy steps.